 - Preventing Falls: Improving the Health and Quality of Life of Canadians (Oct.
 2014)

 - Use of Antipsychotics Among Seniors Living in Long-Term Care Facilities, 2014

 - Restraint Use and Other Control Interventions for Mental Health Inpatients in Ontario (Aug.
 2011)

 The National System for Incident Reporting (NSIR) is a free, web-based reporting system used by Canadian health care facilities to securely and anonymously share, analyze and discuss medication and IV fluid incidents.

 NSIR data and analyses inform quality improvement activities at all levels — from ward or unit projects to pan-Canadian initiatives — to foster improvements in health care delivery.

-The Canadian Medication Incident Reporting and Prevention System (CMIRPS) is a collaborative pan-Canadian program of Health Canada, the Canadian Institute for Health Information (CIHI), the Institute for Safe Medication Practices Canada (ISMP Canada) and the Canadian Patient Safety Institute (CPSI).
+The Canadian Medication Incident Reporting and Prevention System (CMIRPS) External link, opens in new window is a collaborative pan-Canadian program of Health Canada, the Canadian Institute for Health Information (CIHI), the Institute for Safe Medication Practices Canada (ISMP Canada) and the Canadian Patient Safety Institute (CPSI).

 CIHI has a number of other health services databases that contain quality-of-care information.
 More information can be found at CIHI’s Data Holdings webpage.